greg-dubrow/gregeRs/README.md

-A personal package with custom functions that I use in my analytical work
+A personal package with custom functions that I use in my data projects